json-api/json-api/format/index.md

 The document's "primary data" is a representation of the resource, collection of resources, or resource relationship primarily targeted by a request.

-A document **MUST** contain either primary data or a collection of error objects.
+A document **MUST** contain either primary data or an array of error objects.

 Primary data **MUST** appear under a top-level key named `"data"`.
 Primary data **MUST** be either a single resource object, an array of resource